RyanT5/yl-training/content/post/module-I.md

 This module aims to make you aware of the importance of listening to the views of young people.
 It gives an overview of how to bring their ideas to life, how to adapt their ideas where necessary, and how to and involve them in the planning of their programme.

-By the end of this module, you will be able to:
+By the end of this module, you will have an understanding of:

-- understand why it is important to get feedback and input from young people in the section
+- why it is important to get feedback and input from young people in the section
-- list different ways you can gather ideas and feedback within your section
+- different ways you can gather ideas and feedback within your section
-- explain how you can bring your section’s ideas to life and make adaptations where necessary
+- how you can bring your section’s ideas to life and make adaptations where necessary

 ## Feedback